Bláthnaid Ní Chofaigh

 Bláthnaid Ní Chofaigh ([ˈbˠl̪ˠaːn̪ˠədʲ n̠ʲiː ˈxɔfˠiː]; born 12 November 1970) is an Irish TV presenter, she has presented Echo Island, The Afternoon Show and Charity ICA Bootcamp.
 She was a judge in The All Ireland Talent Show and participated in Celebrity Bainisteoir.
+Since 2020, she has been a presenter on the RTÉ magazine programme Nationwide.

 Career

 Ní Chofaigh is a journalist, presenter and broadcaster on Irish television.
 Former presenter of Sin É, and former reporter for RTÉ News and Current Affairs, she covered stories as diverse as the Clinton visit; 2004 Summer Olympics in Athens, 2003 Special Olympics World Summer Games; tall ships and female genital mutilation.

 Ní Chofaigh has presented shows such as The Afternoon Show, Echo Island and The RTÉ People in Need Telethon on RTÉ Television.
 Her first role as a TV presenter was with the teenage weekly evening show Jo Maxi during the early 1990s.
 At the time she featured on advert for Oil of Ulay.

 Ní Chofaigh presents the Saint Patrick's Day Parade live every year in Dublin City.